alexisvisco/amigo/docs/docs/index.md

 ## Why another migration library?

-First thing, I don't have anything against SQL migrations file library.
-I appreciate them but somethimes with SQL files you are limited to do complex migrations that imply your models and business logic.
+First thing, I don't have anything against SQL migrations file library (I support them).
+I appreciate them but sometimes with SQL files you are limited to do complex migrations that imply your models and business logic.

 I just like the way activerecord (rails) migration system and I think it's powerful to combine migration and code.